Jazz Chisholm Preview, Player Props: Marlins vs. Dodgers

 Jazz Chisholm At The Plate

-- Chisholm is hitting .249 with eight doubles, two triples, 14 home runs and 17 walks.
+- Chisholm is batting .256 with eight doubles, two triples, 15 home runs and 17 walks.

-- Chisholm will look to extend his four-game hitting streak.
-He's batting .261 with one homer over the course of his last outings.
+- Chisholm enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .391 with two homers.

+- Chisholm has picked up a hit in 52 of 74 games this year, with multiple hits 16 times.

+- Looking at the 74 games he has played this season, he's went deep in 15 of them (20.3%), and in 5% of his trips to the dish.

-- Chisholm has had an RBI in 25 games this year (34.2%), including seven multi-RBI outings (9.6%).
+- Chisholm has driven in a run in 26 games this season (35.1%), including seven games with more than one RBI (9.5%).
 He has also driven home three or more of his team's runs in four contests.

-- He has scored in 38.4% of his games this year, with more than one run scored in 9.6%.
+- He has scored in 29 of 74 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.